kreidler/SBus_Decoder/README.md

 Or even right out of the box with the help of our Chinese friends (purple lead is a jumper PC_EN -- GND):
 ![Chinese one](docs/SBus_China.jpg "no comment")
 Yes, they made a commercial product with an ATMega168PA of this idea using even the same configurator program.
 Available at least on [Banggood](https://www.banggood.com/DIY-SBUS-To-PWMPPM-Decoder-16CH-For-Futaba-Orange-Frsky-p-987248.html) for about $15.
 But it still needs USB2SERIAL for configuration.
-The onboard voltage regulator might be able to accept input voltage up to 6.5V (datasheet VR), This would be ok for most of the actual servos (not for all;) but be careful if using relay modules which normally accept 5V only.
-Unfortunately I still have not had the time to get the V3.0 firmware working on this product.
-But you are still free to use the SBUS Decoder Configurator with V2 enabled.
+The onboard voltage regulator might be able to accept input voltage up to 6.5V (datasheet VR), This would be ok for most of the actual servos (not for all;) but be careful if using relay modules which normally accept 5V only. **Unfortunately I still have not had the time to get the V3 firmware working on this product.
+But you are still free to use the SBUS Decoder Configurator with V2 enabled.**

 ## Inverter
 A short explanation of the Sbus protocol can be found here: https://github.com/bolderflight/SBUS/blob/master/README.md The protocol uses inverted serial logic and therefore requires an inverter (again) to enable the Arduino working with the data.
+For most FrSky receivers (e.g.) you can find information / pictures on the Internet providing the position of the uninverted Sbus signal.
+In this case the inverter needs not be used.

 ### Hardware inverter
 Many guys do this job with a transistor and some resistors like shown here (taken from RCG):